pivotal-cf/docs-cloudbees/Jenkins.html.md

 owner: London Services
 ---

-CloudBees Jenkins Platform can be deployed to and managed by your Pivotal Cloud Foundry environment.
+CloudBees Jenkins Platform can be deployed to and managed by your Pivotal Cloud Foundry (PCF) environment.
 Deployment is automated: the topology and resourcing requirements of your setup can be changed in OpsManager to suit your needs.
 This product provides a pre-built configuration tailored towards Cloud Foundry integration, with common dependencies, languages, and packages already installed.
 Upgrades to newer versions, which include new versions of CloudBees, dependencies, and new features are seamless to install.

-CloudBees Jenkins Platform is tightly integrated with Pivotal Cloud Foundry to provide an enhanced application developer and workflow experience.
+CloudBees Jenkins Platform is tightly integrated with PCF an enhanced application developer and workflow experience.
 Focusing on ensuring tests can be as close to the actual Cloud Foundry runtime experience as possible, to remove any discrepancies or bugs caused by differences in libraries and environments.
-You can utilize the same build packs for Ruby & NodeJS as the runtime to run your tests, create and bind to Pivotal Cloud Foundry service instances for integration testing.
+You can utilize the same build packs for Ruby & NodeJS as the runtime to run your tests, create and bind to PCF service instances for integration testing.

 CloudBees Jenkins Platform integrates with Cloud Foundry User Account and Authentication (UAA) to provide single sign-on functionality for users and a seamless platform experience that segregates builds by user and space for isolation and security.
 Upon a successful build, you can deploy applications to Cloud Foundry with a blue-green deployment strategy using the integrated CLI plugin and credentials store.

 ### Features